Iterative Singular Tube Hard Thresholding Algorithms for Tensor Recovery: Introduction

 Due to the compressibility of high-dimensional data, a large amount of data recovery problems can be considered as a tubal-rank restricted minimization problem whose objective function depends on the generation of measurements.
 For example, in tensor compressive sensing, measurements are generated by taking a single or a sequence of tensor inner products of the sensing tensors and the tensor to be restored.
 Accordingly, the objective function is usually in the form of the $\ell_2$-norm.
 The tensor restricted isometry property (RIP) and exact tensor recovery for the linear measurements is discussed in \cite{zhang2019tensor} as an extension of the matrix RIP.
+Rank-restricted RIP in the matrix case \cite{foucart2019iterative} can be extended to the tubal-rank-restricted RIP \cite{zhang2019rip} in the tensor case, which will pave the theoretical foundation for our work.
 Motivated by the iterative singular tube thresholding (ISTT) algorithm \cite{wang2018noisy}, we propose iterative singular tube hard thresholding (ISTHT) algorithm which alternate gradient descent and singular tube hard thresholding (STHT).
 Note that ISTT uses the soft thresholding operator as the proximal operator of the tensor tubal nuclear norm, i.e., the solution to a convex relaxed tensor tubal nuclear norm minimization problem.
 Unlike ISTT, STHT serves as the proximal operator of the cardinality of the set consisting of nonzero tubes resulting from the tubal-rank constraint.
 In addition, STHT is based on the reduced t-SVD which provides a low tubal rank approximation of a given tensor \cite{kilmer2011factorization}.
 Iterative hard thresholding algorithms for several tensor decompositions, based on the low Tucker rank approximation of a tensor, are discussed in the compressive sensing scenario with linear measurements \cite{rauhut2017low}.
+Low-tubal-rank tensor recovery can also be solved by proximal gradient algorithm \cite{liu2023proximal}.
 To further speed up the computation, we also develop an accelerated version of ISTHT, which integrates the Nesterov scheme for updating the step size in an adaptive manner.